 “After tonight, Margaux Asia Mason will be your new Don -- she is your mafia queen.
 If you have any quarrel with my decision, you may take it up with your queen.
 I’m sure she’ll make your death swift.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Layla NicoleWrite a Review